ElektraInitiative/libelektra/doc/decisions/decision_process.md

   - General questions should be asked in the root of "Conversation" and not at vaguely related sentences in the review.
 - Decision PRs do not significantly change anything but one decision to make discussions clearly structured.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
+- The person merging the decision PR must be someone else as the person that created the decision.

 ## Assumptions